negative-light-media/Empowered-Pathways/README.md

 # Empowered Pathways

-The purpse of this mod is to  provide fun path creation tools.
-It is intended to be simpmlistic to use and fun to play with.
+The purpose of this mod is to provide fun path-creation tools.
+It is intended to be simplistic to use and fun to play with.
-Overall we are curretnly in the begining stages of creating this mod.
+Overall we are currently in the beginning stages of creating this mod.

 # Features

-This mod features blocks that were in a old mod created by @Negative_light called Stoneworks or Compressesed stone.
+This mod features blocks that were in an old mod created by @Negative_light called Stoneworks or Compressed stone.
-This code was not expandable nor was it easy to work with therfore he created this new mod called Empowered-Pathways.
+This code was not expandable nor was it easy to work with therefore he created this new mod called Empowered-Pathways.

 ## Blocks

 ### Stonework
-All blocks extend from the stone work block which is crafted with 9 Stone.
+All blocks extend from the stonework block which is crafted with 9 Stone.

 ![Stonework Block Recipe](/assets/crafting/stoneworkblock.png)